 UCT students interested in the Honours programmes are encouraged to apply by the close of the 3rd quarter of the academic year.
 Cases will be decided by, among others, admitting students on a conditional basis; for example, "admitted subject to achieving satisfactory results in the second semester".

 You must submit a sample of your best academic work as part of the official application.
 Submit this online when applying, or include it in your application if you are submitting a hard copy.

 - It could be an assignment or research paper from a recent course, or any other appropriate piece of academic writing.

 - There is no length stipulation.

 - Make sure your name is stated on the top.

 Applications are assessed on a rolling basis.
 We endeavour to have all applications assessed by mid-December latest, assuming that applications are submitted by the recommended deadlines.
 Applications received after the recommended deadlines will be assessed selectively and response times are dependent on staff availability and administrative capacity.
-All decisions will be relayed to you by the Humanities faculty or you may check your status online.
+All decisions will be relayed to you by the Humanities Faculty.
 The department does not convey outcomes.

 The department's decision is final and no correspondence will be entered into.
 All successful applicants should confirm their intention to take up their place by December 15 or as soon as possible thereafter.
 In addition to the Letter of Acceptance which needs to be submitted to the Admissions Office, please confirm with the Department's postgraduate administrator, Gina Fourie (email@example.com).